 With the transfer of the data to my new laptop, this series of articles is finished.

-I hope I could help someone to install Manjaro (or another Linux distribution) on a Dell XPS 15 (or other hardware).
+I hope this article helped you to install Manjaro (or another Linux distribution) on a Dell XPS 15 (or other hardware).
 If you have any questions or get stuck at any point, please ask using the comment function.
-I will do my best to help.
+I do my best to help.